ImperialCollegeLondon/guikit/README.md

 # Python GUI Template <!-- omit in toc -->

-This little tool serves to facilitate getting started building a GUI for your software.
+This little tool's purpose is to facilitate getting started building a GUI for your software.
 It takes care of most of the boilerplate code that you need to build a GUI - making some opinionated decisions about the general layout of the application - so you can focus on adding the business logic and views specific to your problem.

 `pyguitemp` uses `wXPython` as the GUI framework, meaning that the resulting application will have a native look and feel regadless of running it on Windows, Linux or MacOS.